Book unique cabins, vacation rentals, and more on Airbnb

 When is the best time to stay in a vacation rental in Boulder?

 Boulder enjoys roughly 300 days of sunshine a year, and a mild climate thanks to its high altitude.
 That means even on balmy days, you may be in for a crisp evening.
 Spring in Boulder is warm and sunny, and Pearl Street is covered in thousands of tulips.
 Summer is a busy festival season, but also brings the hottest weather, particularly in August.
 In fall the leaves change color and temperatures dip, but are usually pleasant for hiking.
 Winter is a peaceful low season, accompanied by moderate snow.
-Any time you visit you’re likely to find several events going on, celebrating ideas ranging from classical music to yoga.
+Any time you stay in one of Boulder’s vacation rentals, you’re likely to find several events going on, celebrating ideas ranging from classical music to yoga.
 In May, international crowds gather for the hugely popular BOLDERBoulder 10k Road Race.

 What are the top things to do in Boulder?